Norsepower was founded in late 2012 with a mission to reduce the environmental impact of shipping through its Rotor Sail Solution technology.

 Tuomas RiskiCEO & PARTNER, NORSEPOWER

-Our vision is to maintain the market leader position in a growing market for auxiliary wind propulsion systems for large ships.
+Our vision is to set the standard in bringing sails back to ocean transportation, and empower shipping towards reaching the goal of zero carbon emission.
 Our entire team is strongly motivated by our mission to reduce the environmental impact of shipping with our Rotor Sails.

 Since its establishment, Norsepower has raised more than USD20m to facilitate development, piloting, and commercialisation of the Norsepower Rotor Sail Solution.
 The main investors supporting Norsepower are Power Fund III, OGCI, our first venture capital investor Lifeline Ventures Oy, EAKR Aloitusrahasto Oy, Valve Ventures Oy and Korkia Venture Insight.
 Norsepower is also funded by TEKES – the Finnish Funding Agency for Technology and Innovation, and the European Commission’s Horizon 2020 Framework Programme for Research and Innovation.